gSchool/java_questions/README.md

 4. Type in their response into IntervewQuestions.class

 5. Go to IntervewQuestionsTest.class and hit the green circular "run" button at the top .
+This will run the tests.